puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_defined_types.markdown

 * A block of arbitrary Puppet code, which generally contains at least one [resource declaration][resource]
 * A closing curly brace

-The definition does not cause the code in the block to be added to the catalog; it only makes it available.
+The definition does not cause the code in the block to be added to the [catalog][]; it only makes it available.
 To execute the code, you must declare one or more resources of the defined type.

 ### Declaring an Instance